tphan022/rshell/README.md

 will break the command argument and try to unsuccessfully register `#echo` as an argument in the shell.

-2.A limitation we have for our command shell is that pressing the up and down arrow will not bring up the previous inputs.
+2. A limitation we have for our command shell is that pressing the up and down arrow will not bring up the previous inputs.

-3.There are also no redirection commands such as:
+3. There are also no redirection commands such as:

     cat oldFile.cpp >> newFile.cpp

-4.Argument line can only take up to 1024 characters.
+4. Argument line can only take up to 1024 characters.

-5.A large limitation is that our shell does not utilize and parse quotation marks correctly.
+5. A large limitation is that our shell does not utilize and parse quotation marks correctly.
 So if you were to input the command:

     echo "ls -a && pwd"

 the shell would echo `"ls-a` and then be unable to find the command `pwd"`.

+6. The test command using the brackets will work even if the end bracket is missing: `[ -f src/main.cpp `.